diarmaidlindsay/KoohiiAite/README.md

 James Heisig created a method for learning to recognise kanji by breaking them down into "keywords" and "primitives", and using these to create kanji "stories".
-He documented this method in his bestselling book "Remembering the Kanji", which has since went undergone numerous revisions.
+He documented this method in his bestselling book "Remembering the Kanji", which has since undergone numerous revisions.

 Of course, a student is free to create kanji stories of their own which assist them in memorisation.
 A website called kanji.koohii.com exists to help students share kanji stories, even relabel keywords and primitives.